ratmod/ratmod.github.io/docs/config-command-reference.md

 #### Drop the currently held item
 - Example: `bind m drop`
-- If this is enabled by the server you will drop flags, weapons or ammo.
+- If this is enabled by the server you will drop flags, powerups or weapons.

 #### Displaying and Playing Taunts
 - `\taunt` will print a list of all taunts